 I really love how you’re actually giving us physical materials to work with, and not [materials] from a digital notebook…Also, I love how you guys are giving us websites like Google Earth and Desmos.

-Jeidi Son, AMMP student at William Jefferson Clinton Middle School
+Jeidi Son, AMP student at William Jefferson Clinton Middle School

 Image displays Dynamite Obinna, SpaceX engineer.